 Upon internet publication the paper is opened for public review and discussion, during which interactive comments can be published by designated referees (anonymous or named) and all interested members of the scientific community (named).
 Normally, every discussion paper shall receive at least two Referee Comments; for more information see Interactive Public Discussion.

 After the open discussion the authors are expected to publish a response to all comments (within 4 weeks, can be extended upon request).
 The Co-Editor can also publish additional comments or recommendations.
 Normally, however, formal editorial recommendations and decisions shall be made only after the authors have had an opportunity to respond to all comments, or if they request editorial advice before responding.

 Submission of revised manuscript

 Submission of a revised manuscript is expected only if the authors have satisfactorily addressed all comments, and if the revised manuscript meets the high quality standards of ACP (review criteria).
-In case of doubt, the authors shall consult the Co-Editor if she/he recommends preparation and submission of a revised manuscript or not.
+In case of doubt, the authors shall consult the Co-Editor on whether she/he recommends preparation and submission of a revised manuscript or not.
 Normally the revised manuscript should be submitted no later than 4 to 8 weeks after the end of the open discussion.
 If more time is required for manuscript revision, the authors can request an extension.

 In view of the access peer review and interactive public discussion, the Co-Editor either directly accepts/rejects the revised manuscript for publication in ACP or consults referees in the same way as during the completion of a traditional peer-review process.
 If necessary, additional revisions may be requested during peer-review completion until a final decision about acceptance/rejection for ACP is reached.